Assthaaa/Vrinda-Store-Data-Analysis/README.md

 Ouestions:
--Comapre the sales and orders using simple chart.
+-Compare the sales and orders using simple chart.
 -Which month got the highest sales and orders?
 -Who purchased more- Men or Women?
 -What are different order status in 2022?